A Vintage Art Collection

 Before we jump right in, you may be interested in this video about some of my vintage art finds.
 Enjoy!

-This pretty still life, not vintage but with vintage subject matter, hangs in our upstairs hallway.
+This pretty still life–not vintage but with vintage subject matter–hangs in our upstairs hallway.
+Its composition is nicely balanced and very cheerful.

-I purchased it from a fellow dealer about ten years ago for $20.00 (retail: $125-150), and I’m still very happy with it.
-The daughter of this local artist (Scilipute) is another antique dealer friend of mine.
+I purchased it from a fellow dealer about twenty years ago for $20.00, and I’m still very happy with it.
+Value: $100-125

-Here’s an impressionistic still life hanging in our master bedroom that I call “Ironstone & Violets.”
-I picked it up at a garage sale for $10.00 (retail: $45-55).
+This impressionistic still life hangs in our master bedroom.
+I call it “Ironstone & Violets.”
+I picked it up at a garage sale for $10.00.
+Value: $45-55

 It works perfectly in our MBR, which has dark lavender walls and mossy green carpeting.